Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Transport equation

 As we discuss in \cref{sec:TheoryInputs} the mean free path associated to electroweak (EW) interactions is always much longer than the rate of energy losses due to the different quantum electrodynamics (QED) processes (see \cref{fig:RelevantScales} for a summary of the relevant scales).
 As a consequence, in one EW interaction length we can average over many QED interactions and account for their effect on the charged particle trajectory in the medium as a background effect.
+We comment upon this approximation in the next section.

-Concretely, for muons and taus the term proportional to $\dot{\vec{p}}$ in \cref{eq:transport} should account for the average energy losses in the medium (and therefore it is not included as a source term in the right-hand side).
-Since the energy loss is dominated by QED process with low momentum exchange, we can always write $\vec{p}_\ell=E_\ell\hat{n}_\ell$ and assume that the charged lepton direction does not change much with time $\dot{\hat{n}}_\ell=0$.
+Concretely, for muons and taus, the term proportional to $\dot{\vec{p}}$ in \cref{eq:transport} should account for the average energy losses in the medium (and therefore it is not included as a source term in the right-hand side).
+Since the energy loss is dominated by QED process with low momentum exchange, we can always write $\vec{p}_\ell=E_\ell\hat{n}_\ell$ and assume that the charged lepton direction does not change much with time, $\dot{\hat{n}}_\ell=0$.
 The energy loss can then be parametrized as

-where $\ell=\mu,\tau$ and the coefficients $a_\ell(E_\ell)$ and $b_\ell(E_\ell)$ accounts for energy losses through ionization and through radiation, respectively, and can be computed from first principles in the microscopic theory, as described in \cref{sec:EnergyLoss}.
-At the energies of interest in this study we can always take $E_\ell \gg b_\ell(E_\ell)/a_\ell(E_\ell)$ and the energy loss through ionization can always be neglected while coefficient $b_\ell(E_\ell)$ controlling the energy loss through radiation becomes only mildly energy-dependent.
+where $\ell=\mu,\tau$, and the coefficients $a_\ell(E_\ell)$ and $b_\ell(E_\ell)$ account for energy losses through ionization and radiation, respectively, and can be computed from first principles in the microscopic theory, as described in \cref{sec:EnergyLoss}.
+At the energies of interest in this study, we can always take $E_\ell \gg b_\ell(E_\ell)/a_\ell(E_\ell)$ and the energy loss through ionization can always be neglected, while the coefficient $b_\ell(E_\ell)$, controlling the energy loss through radiation, becomes only mildly energy-dependent.
 In this approach, for neutral particles such as neutrinos the mean energy loss is zero and $\dot{\vec{p}}_{\nu_i}=0$ in \cref{eq:system-transport-full}.
+Note that in the above formula we treat the muon energy loss as a continuous effect, thus neglecting its stochastic nature (see \cite{Lipari:1991ut}).
+This is implicit in the approximation under which we neglect the QED timescales with respect to all other timescales of the problem.